Saxonica/helloWorldJS/README.md

 There are four interesting build targets:

 * `copyResources` copies the source files into the build directory.
+  This target will automatically download the Saxon JS release.
 * `compileXslt` compiles the source stylesheet into a SEF file.
 * `publish` runs the `copyResources` and `compileXslt` steps to publish a complete application.